 Section 19 of the Prevention of Corruption Act (PC Act) mandates the previous sanction for prosecution of a public servant.
 That sanction is necessary for the offence under section 7, 10, 11, 13 & 15 of the PC Act.
-Sanction must be granted by proper sanctioning authority, empowered to issue sanction for prosecution of the public servant.
+The sanction must be granted by proper sanctioning authority, empowered to issue a sanction for prosecution of the public servant.

 When the sanction is necessary

 The permission is essential for launching prosecution in a court of law.
 No court shall take cognisance of the offence, above mentioned unless a valid sanction accompanies the challan filed under section 173(2) of the Code of Criminal Procedure.